mo-laurenboon/laurenboon-WCRP-universe-fork/src-data/native-horizontal-grid-nominal-resolution/README.md

 The nominal resolution (in km) characterises the resolution of a model’s native horizontal grid.

+The mean resolution (in km) property must first be calculated because the nominal resolution (in km) is a function of the value of the mean resolution.

+The nominal resolution is obtained from the table below.

 <details>
-<summary>Click the arrow to learn more about the options for the native horizontal grid nominal resolution property, which are defined as a function of the value of the mean resolution km property.</summary>
+<summary>Click the arrow to see the table.</summary>

 | for mean resolution, R, in the range (km): | nominal resolution is:|
 | -------- | ------- |